 Before you dive into the recipe, here are my top tips for making the chicken and sauce even more amazing!

-- To make sure the chicken is very flavorful be sure to heavily season the inside of the chicken cavity with the leftover spice blend, and be sure to add the citrus butter baste into it as well.
+- To make sure the chicken is very flavorful be sure to heavily season the inside of the chicken cavity with the leftover spice blend, truss the chicken, and be sure to add the citrus butter baste into it as well.

 - For a very smooth avocado yogurt sauce try adding all of the ingredients to a food processor and process until all of the chunks are gone.